warrenspe/tokex/README.md

 #### Zero Or More
 Specifies zero or more matches of the grammar it wraps.
-Named grammars & named tokens wrapped by Zero Or More brackets will be returned as a dictionary, mapping name to a list of matches.
+Named grammars & named tokens wrapped by Zero Or More brackets will be returned as a dictionary, mapping names to a list of matches.
 Named token matches outside of a named grammar will be grouped into a list of matches, while matches inside a named grammar will be grouped into a list of dictionaries of matches.